 Upon the inception of the very first Nurse Practitioner Program in 1965, it wasn’t long before NPs started becoming an essential and valuable part of the U.S. healthcare system.
 With a surge of NPs entering the workforce (nearly 15,000 by 1979) and more than 200 NP programs and tracks offered to students before 1980, nurse practitioner organizations started forming to help NPs earn credentials and adhere to federal regulations.

-For nearly forty years, NPACE has been dedicated to improving nurse practitioner practice by providing relevant and evidence-based continuing education through conferences and online courses that focus on topics in primary care and pharmacotherapeutics.
+For forty years, NPACE has been dedicated to improving nurse practitioner practice by providing relevant and evidence-based continuing education through conferences and online courses that focus on topics in primary care and pharmacotherapeutics.
 Created for nurse practitioners, by nurse practitioners, we strive to provide NPs with a comfortable and seamless educational experience, while also giving back to our community of NPs with rewarding educational opportunities.